 The hilltop village of Eze, precariously perched on the crest of a hillside between Monaco and Nice on the Cote d’Azur, is an absolute delight to visit.
 It stands at a mighty 427m above sea level, whilst being just a stone’s throw from the Mediterranean.
-This medieval village is not for the fainthearted, as it can only be accessed on foot!
+This medieval village is not for the fainthearted, as it

 Known for its vibrant light and colour, the town of Le Cannet located in the north of Cannes on the Cote d’Azur has long attracted artists to its quaint and narrow streets.